Multan Electric Power Company: History

 Multan Electric Power Company was founded as Multan Power Supply Company in 1922 during British India-era.
 In 1972, the company was nationalized.
 Subsequently, it was taken over by the Government of Pakistan.
 It was publicly listed on Karachi Stock Exchange until 1985 when it was de-listed from the exchange.

 On 14 May 1998, Government of Pakistan decided to go with the corporatization of the energy sector in Pakistan.
 MEPCO was established to acquire all properties, rights, assets, obligations, and liabilities of the defunct Multan Area Electricity Board, grid stations, and transmission lines of the supply system.
 After 24 years of service in 2022, MEPCO has been directly and exclusively supplying electricity to 34 million people in 13 districts of South Punjab.

 Operations

-MEPCO is the largest power distribution company in Pakistan operating exclusively in 13 administrative districts of southern Punjab i.e. Multan, Muzaffargarh, Layyah, Dera Ghazi Khan, TTaunsa Sharif, Kot Addu, Tribal area of Dera Ghazi Khan, Fort Manro, Rajanpur, Lodhran, Jalalpur Pirwala, Bahawalpur, Rahim Yar Khan, Khanewal, Sahiwal, Pakpattan, Vehari and Bahawalnagar.MEPCO manages a complex transmission and distribution network of over 82,132 km of lines, 786 grid stations, and 672 feeders.
+MEPCO is the largest power distribution company in Pakistan operating exclusively in 13 administrative districts of southern Punjab i.e. Multan, Muzaffargarh, Layyah, Dera Ghazi Khan, Taunsa Sharif, Kot Addu, Tribal area of Dera Ghazi Khan, Fort Manro, Rajanpur, Lodhran, Jalalpur Pirwala, Bahawalpur, Rahim Yar Khan, Khanewal, Sahiwal, Pakpattan, Vehari and Bahawalnagar.
+MEPCO manages a complex transmission and distribution network of over 82,132 km of lines, 786 grid stations, and 672 feeders.
 In other words, it covers 50 constituencies of National Assembly of Pakistan and 104 constituencies of the Punjab Assembly.

 The company's service territory is primarily rural, so its customer profile is heavily dominated by the domestic category and that too by lifeline customers.